kartikchauhan/js-design-patterns/module-pattern.md

 * The Publish/Subscribe pattern however uses a topic/event channel which sits between the objects wishing to receive notifications (subscribers) and the object firing the event (the publisher).

+* The observer pattern is mostly implemented synchronously, i.e. the Subject calls the appropriate method of all its observers when an event occurs.
+The publisher-subscriber pattern is mostly implemented asynchronously (using a message queue).

+* The observer pattern needs to be implemented in a single-application address space.
+On the other hand, the publisher-subscriber pattern is more of a cross-application pattern.

 * The con of using Observer pattern is Observables only maintain one array for keeping observers(in the above example, the array is `observersList`).
 It doesn't differentiate how the update is triggered because it only has one `notify` function, which triggers all the functions stored in the array.

 * If we want to group observers handlers based on different events.
 We just need to modify that `observersList` to an object like,